pandorabok/sandom-api/readme.md

 ## Further Information

-For further information on the range of endpoints currently supported by the Beefy API, check out the latest version of our [API documentation](https://docs.beefy.finance/developer-documentation/beefy-api).
+For further information on the range of endpoints currently supported by the Sami API, check out the latest version of our [API documentation](https://docs.sami.finance/developer-documentation/sami-api).

 ---